scpwiki/wikijump/SECURITY.md

 After receiving a report of a security issue within Wikijump, we will validate and determine its scope.
 Once this is done, we will issue an estimate for the time to completion.
 When a fix has been merged in and deployed, you will be notified privately.
-If this security issue impacts Wikijump _only_, you may disclose it publicly.
+If this security issue impacts Wikijump _only_, you may then disclose it publicly.

 ### Wikidot